YemisrachG/YemisrachG/README.md

 ## 👋 Hello, I'm Yemisrach Tigiste

-Experienced telecom performance specialist with growing expertise in data analytics and digital transformation.
-Skilled in network KPIs, customer impact analysis, and digital service optimization.
-Currently building projects in Python, SQL, and Excel to apply data skills in telecom and business contexts.
+📡 **As a telecom performance specialist with deep experience in service, network analytics and customer operations, I bring strong analytical thinking, a service-driven mindset, and a growing proficiency in digital tools.
+I’ve led incident response, monitored QoS KPIs, and advised on network upgrades with an eye on customer impact.
+Trained in Digital Transformation and Digital Financial Services, I’m now focused on expanding my career toward data analysis and Data Scientist

 ---